deafSpy/image-annotation/README.md

 - Annotation Tools: Provides category selection tool with CIFAR10 in mind.
 - Cloud Storage: Utilizes AWS S3 (Amazon Web Services Cloud Storage Buckets) for storing images securely and reliably.
 - Responsive Design: Ensures a seamless user experience across various devices with a fully responsive design.
+- JWT Tokens: The platform uses JSON Web Tokens (JWT) for handling the authentication of users securely.

 ## Installation
 To install and run the Image Annotation Platform on your local machine, follow these steps: